ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 {% endhighlight %}

 {:start="4"}
 4. Nice to have changes.
 You make them while still **inside** the chroot environment.
+You could add all the block to a script if you wish.

 {% highlight shell %}